So, you want to work in New Zealand! That’s great. As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 3. Renew anything that will expire while you’re away

 Check the expirations dates of the credit cards, debit cards, and state identification cards you plan to bring with you.
-If they will be expiring while you are out of the country, get them updated early.
+If they expire while you are out of the country, get them updated early.

-I easily renewed my license online (I live in Massachusetts) and my bank was more than willing to give me a new debit card that they made on the spot when I explained to them I would be out of the country when my card was set to expire.
+I easily renewed my license online (I live in Massachusetts), and my bank was more than willing to give me a new debit card that they made on the spot when I explained to them I would be out of the country when my card would expire.

-Tip: Take a photo of your prescriptions and save them in an email folder in case you lose the paper copies.
+Travel Tip: Take photos of your prescriptions and save them in an email folder if you lose the paper copies.

 4. Cancel subscriptions and turn off auto-payments